Klutix/Foobar-Hunter-Bot/README.md

   and fix the path to the driver location in bot directory.

-  -note if you need different version can be found online. http://chromedriver.chromium.org/downloads
+  -different versions can be found @  http://chromedriver.chromium.org/downloads

 2. Run the script.
   If there are no errors you should see chrome appear and the bot will do its work.
 Feedback on search should be in output.

    !!!!!!WARNING!!!!!
-  if you find the foobar do not close the driver until you have logged in your google acount.
+  If you find the foobar do not close the driver until you have logged in your google acount or else the broswer will close.